COYE-Coder/Annual-Cropland-Extent/README.md

 Our map highlights the long-term trajectory of the central North American cropland footprint across political boundaries, with important applications for rural livelihoods, carbon emissions, conservation policy, and biodiversity protection.

+## Organization
+- This is not intended to be a working repository.
+Rather, the submodules contained are intended to demonstrate the analysis pipeline, and are each disparate from one another.
+- Generally, we see this structure (with corresponding `submodule name`):
+  -  EXPORT_DATA `export_pipeline` --> TRAIN MODEL AND RUN INFERENCE `training_inference` --> VALIDATE MODEL `validation` --> CORRECT FOR SYSTEMATIC BIAS `bias_correction`

+- For more details on the scientific product, please refer to THIS PREPRINT (not yet available)

 ## Model Pretraining and Fine-Tuning

 - Pretrained on the Global Cropland Expansion product (Potapov et al. 2021)